-The Boarding Team operates at all times, on or off site in accordance with the BWPS Pupil Conduct Policy.
+On or off site, the Boarding Team always operates in accordance with the BWPS Pupil Conduct Policy.
 Boarding Staff actively acknowledge, praise and reward exemplary boarder conduct which aligns with the School's Mission.
-The Boarding Team do not issue Credits (or Debits), which ensures that staff treat boarders in the same way as day pupils who go home.
+The Boarding Team do not issue credits or debits, which ensures that staff treat boarders in the same way as day pupils who go home.